What Is a Wide Area Network?

 A wide area network (WAN) is a large network of not tied to a single location.
 WANs allows devices from around the world to communicate and share information.

-Let’s say that there is a laptop connected to a home router.
-Someone uses the laptop to search for directions to their favorite restaurant.
-The laptop sends this request in a packet to the router, which passes it along to the web.
-But first, the router changes the outgoing IP address from a private local address to a public address.
+Let’s say that there is a laptop connected to a home network using NAT.
+That network eventually connects to a router that addresses the internet.
+Suppose that someone uses that laptop to search for directions to their favorite restaurant.
+The laptop is using NAT.
+So, it sends this request in an IP packet to the router, which passes that request along to the internet and the search service you’re using.
+But before your request leaves your home network, the router first changes the internal IP address from a private local IP address to a public IP address.
+Your router effectively translates the private address you’re using to one that can be used on the internet, and then back again.
+Now you know that your humble little cable modem or DSL router has a little, automated translator working inside of it.

 There are three different types of NATs.
-People use them for different reasons, but they all still work as a NAT.
+People and organizations use them for different reasons, but they all still work as a NAT.

 When the local address is converted to a public one, this NAT chooses the same one.
 This means there will be a consistent public IP address associated with that router or NAT device.